That Pet Placeby That Fish Place - That Pet Place3/1/2018 4:11 pm

 Corn Snakes fare best in a temperature range of 77-82°F; night-time temperatures can be allowed to drop to 70°F or so.
 An incandescent bulb should be used to create a basking spot of 90°F. Large enclosures are necessary if a thermal gradient (areas of different temperatures) is to be established.
 Thermal gradients, critical to good health, allow snakes to regulate their body temperature by moving from hot to cooler areas.

-or red/black reptile "night bulb" can be used to provide heat after dark and will also enable you to view your pet's nocturnal activities.
+A ceramic heater or red/black reptile "night bulb" can be used to provide heat after dark and will also enable you to view your pet's nocturnal activities.

 Corn Snakes do not require UVB light.
 UVA light may be useful in encouraging natural behavior and breeding, but is not essential; bulbs are available from reptile supply outlets.